ryanbeattie209/Portfolio/README.md

 ## 🚀 About Me
 Computer Science graduate passionate about **Extended Reality (XR)**, **Accessibility**, and **Human-Computer Interaction**.
 I focus on creating inclusive technologies and immersive experiences.

-- 🎓 BSc in Computer Science
+- 🎓 MComp in Computer Science
 - 💡 Interested in XR, VR/AR, Accessibility, and AI
 - 🌱 Currently exploring advanced XR frameworks and accessibility design